-a(i)

-During your time in the property, have you carried out a structural alteration, additions or extensions(for example, No provision of an extra bath\shower room, toilet, or bedroom)?
-Please describe the changes you made N/A a(ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate N/A agent will arrange to obtain them: b(i) Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-No b(ii) N/A Were the replacements the same shape and type as the ones your replaced?

-Did the work involve any changes to the window or door openings?
+5. Listed buildings Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
+6. Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+If you have answered yes, please describe below the changes which you have made: ¥es / No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Yes / No b.
+Have you had replacement windows, doors, patio doors or double glazing installed in your property?
+If you have answered yes, please answer the three questions below: Yes / No (i) Were the replacements the same shape and type as the ones you replaced?
+Yes / No (ii) Did this work involve any changes to the window or door openings? ¥es / No (iii) Please describe the changes made to the windows, doors or patio doors (with approximate dates when the work was completed): Replacement UPVC double glazing Please give any guarantees which you received for this work to your solicitor or es state agent.